mr4jay/MirafraDemo/src/types/README.md

         *   `text: string`: The content of the chat message.
         *   `time: string`: The timestamp of when the message was sent (ISO string or formatted time).
         *   `isLocalUser?: boolean`: Optional flag to differentiate messages sent by the current user, primarily for UI styling.
-    *   **Usage**: Used in `src/app/ide/(ide-app)/monitoring/page.tsx` to manage and display chat messages.
+    *   **Usage**: Used in `src/app/ide/(ide-app)/monitoring/page.tsx` to manage and display chat messages, supporting collaboration among engineers.

 ## Adding New Types

-When introducing new shared data structures:
+When introducing new shared data structures relevant to data pipelines or algorithm interfaces:
 1. Define the interface or type alias in `src/types/index.ts`.
 2. Use clear and descriptive names for types and their properties.
-3. Provide JSDoc comments if the type or its properties are not self-explanatory.
+3. Provide JSDoc comments if the type or its properties are not self-explanatory, especially if they map to Python data structures.
 4. Import types where needed using:
     ```typescript
     import type { MyNewType } from '@/types';